 Header and Footer Builder in Astra

 Astra has recently introduced the Header and Footer builder.
 Using this feature, you can simply drag and drop elements into the header or footer areas with zero coding skills required.

 The best part is that you can create multiple headers and footers for display on different pages.
 Also you can add different menus to your headers.
 Quite a useful feature for free.

 GeneratePress lacks such a feature but you can design and add elements in the header or footer area using the Elements feature that I will explain in a minute.

 GeneratePress vs Astra Performance Test

-I compared the free and pro versions of Astra and GeneratePress using a test WordPress install with multiple images on the homepage and using only one additional plugin for caching.
+I compared the free and pro versions of Astra and GeneratePress with multiple images on the homepage to find out the raw speed of these two themes.

 I did not use any other plugin since I wanted to track the load added to the page size and the number of HTTP requests by the premium versions of their plugins.